it-at-m/opensource.muenchen.de/documentation.md

 Every repository must contain a `README.md` file in the root directory.
 This file should include all sections of the [OSS Repository Template](https://github.com/it-at-m/oss-repository-en-template/blob/main/README.md).
 **Important:** The `README.md` file must be written in English to reach a wider audience of open source enthusiasts worldwide and to avoid language barriers.

+A README aims to answer the following questions:

+* What does this project do?
+* Why is it useful?
+* How can I use it or contribute to it?
+* Where can I get help if I need assistance?

 ### Documentation Folder `/docs`

 Technical documentation can be thematically structured and stored in the `/docs` folder.
 This folder can also serve as the basis for a website.
 The technical documentation should preferably be written in an "English First" approach to ensure international comprehensibility.